win7user10/Laraue.Apps.Docs/src/Laraue.Apps.Docs.ApiHost/docs/projects/crawler.md

 ## Challenges
 The main solved problems will be described in the separated articles
-- How the library can be strongly-typed for the client despite the inner layer will use untyped delegates and work with `object`
+- How the library can be strongly-typed for the client despite the inner layer using untyped delegates and working with `object`
-- How to make common API for sync and async cases not increasing the code amount
+- How to make a common API for sync and async cases without increasing the code amount
-- How to make API flexible enough to allow the customer to do even the developer did not cover
+- How to make an API flexible enough to allow the customer to do even what the developer did not cover

 ## Timeline
 - **Jun 2022** Base version with dynamic and static HTML parsing support